 Secret Management and Hardening

-A secret is something you don't want anyone to know, for example, for Couchbase Server these are entities such as administrator and bucket passwords.
+A secret is something you don't want anyone to know, for Couchbase Server these are entities such as administrator and bucket passwords.
 Secrets must be stored in a secure way and access to these secrets must be controlled to reduce the risk of accidental exposure.
 With secret management in Couchbase Server, secrets are written to disk in encrypted format.
 Couchbase uses an AES 256-bit algorithm in GCM mode to encrypt secrets using an encryption hierarchy as shown in the following illustration.

 To bootstrap the system, the master key is used to open the encrypted data key.
 The decrypted data key is then used to open the encrypted secrets, and the secrets are used to start Couchbase Server.

 - Master password rotation - This first level of rotation can be achieved by setting a new password using the CLI or REST API.
-Couchbase allows the flexibility of setting one master password per node.
+Couchbase Server allows the flexibility of setting one master password per node.

 - Data key rotation - This second level of rotation can be done by changing the data key using the CLI or REST API.